All organizations use processes to achieve their objectives. As per ISO definition

 - Identify the internal/external customer-required output.

-- Describe the process activity that produces the output.
+- Describe the processing activity that produces the output.

-- Identify the resources needed for the process activity.
+- Identify the resources needed for the processing activity.

 - Identify the inputs for the process – information, materials, supplies, etc.

-- Interaction with sources that provide the inputs (internal process or external supplier), uses the output (internal process or external customer), or provide the resources (internal support process) to perform the process activity.
+- Interaction with sources that provide the inputs (internal processes or external supplier), uses the output (internal processes or external customer), or provide the resources (internal support process) to perform the process activity.

 - Implement your QMS according to your plan.

 - Monitor, measure and improve each QMS process and its interaction with other processes.
 Performance indicators to monitor and measure process performance may come from the IS standard, customer, regulatory and your own organizational requirements.
 Performance indicators may relate to the process output as well as the process activity.

 - Performance indicators for process output must focus on meeting customer and regulatory requirements.
 Performance indicators for process activity should focus on measuring process effectiveness and efficiency.

 It is useful to point out that while we do need to identify all QMS processes and describe their interaction, not all identified QMS processes need to be documented or documented in the detail described above.